Fall 2022 Application Dates & Deadlines

 Progressive Degree Program

 The Progressive Degree Program (PDP) enables superior USC undergraduate students to apply undergraduate coursework toward the completion of a USC master’s degree.
 Please review here for information about Progressive Degree Program.
-MSBA program is accepting PDP applications for Fall 2021.
-Please see the requirements below.
+MSBA program is accepting PDP applications for Fall 2022.
+Please see the requirements, course plan, and a Fall 2022 course schedule template below.
+Please note that the template is for informational purposes only.
+Each student will meet with the academic advisor to draft a customized schedule once admitted.

 Note: Progressive Degree Program (PDP) is only available to current USC undergraduate students.